 This is a transitional period in world history.
-State socialism and corporate capitalism appear to be past their end dates.
+State socialism and corporate capitalism are near or past their expiration dates.
 New systems of societal organization are coming.
 But what will those systems bring?

-Next system studies necessarily involve research into questions of systemic design, change, and movements – or put another way, “where are we going, how will we get there, and what must we do to get there?”
+Next system studies necessarily involve research into questions of systemic design, change, and movements – or put another way, “Where are we going and where do we need to go?
+How might we get there?
+What must we do to get there?”

 As a new area or study, one purpose of next system studies is to establish space, resources, and recognition for scholarship and public engagement on next system questions.
 Another is influencing and to some extent reorienting established disciplines around next system questions.
 Thus, next system scholarship involves: